 And you can also create a cloud backup with it and enjoy 1TB of free cloud storage in 15 days after you register an AOMEI account.

 Please download the free trial and follow the tutorial below to have a try!
 This program applied to all Windows Server and PC editions (32-bit and 64-bit), like Windows Server 2003, 2008, 2012, 2016, 2019, 2022 (including R2), SBS 2003, 2008, 2011 and Windows 11, 10, 8.1, 8, 7, Vista, XP.

 (PS: If you want to backup Windows Server and manage backup disk space effectively in a company, try AOMEI Backupper Technician or TechPlus edition.)

 1. Open AOMEI Backupper Server, choose Backup, and then click Disk Backup.

-2. Input a proper Task Name, choose the system hard disk to backup by clicking Add Disk.
+2. Input a proper Task Name.
+Click Add Disk to choose the system hard disk and then destination path below to save backup image.